tanto259/securitypuppy/pages/links.md

 When I was first introduced to the mainframes back in 2019, resources are all over the place.
 Back in 2021, I decided to make a list to all the beginner-friendly resources that I am familiar with to allow everyone to join the field.

+Do note that the links listed here are provided as-is to enhance your experience and allow you to learn more about mainframes.
+I am not responsible for any content on any externally linked sites.
+Please follow the links at your own risk.

 *Last updated: 25 August 2022*

 ### Community